American open-wheel car racing

-American open-wheel car racing, generally and commonly known as Indy car racing, is a category of professional automobile racing in the United States.
-As of 2025, the top-level American open-wheel racing championship is sanctioned by IndyCar and is known as the IndyCar Series.
-Competitive events for professional-level, open-wheel race cars have been conducted under the auspices of various sanctioning bodies, and traces it roots as far back as 1902.
-A season-long, points-based, National Championship of drivers has been officially recognized in 1905, 1916, and each year since 1920 (except for a hiatus during WWII).
-As such, for many years, this discipline of motorsports was known as Championship car racing (or Champ car racing for short).
-That name has fallen from use, and the term Indy car racing (derived from the Indy 500) has become the preferred moniker.
+American open-wheel car racing, also known as Indy car racing, is a category of professional automobile racing in the United States.
+As of 2026, the top-level American open-wheel racing championship is the IndyCar Series, which is sanctioned by IndyCar, LLC.
+Competitive events for professional-level, open-wheel race cars have been conducted under the auspices of various sanctioning bodies, and trace their roots as far back as 1902.
+A season-long, points-based, National Championship of drivers has been officially recognized in 1905, 1916, and each year since 1920 (except for a hiatus during World War II).
+As such, for many years, this discipline of motorsports was known as championship car racing (or champ car racing for short).
+That name has fallen from use, and the term Indy Car racing (derived from the Indy 500) has become the preferred moniker.

-The machines, typically referred to as "Indy cars", are a formula of single-seat, open cockpit, open-wheel, purpose-built race cars.
+The machines, typically referred to as "Indy Cars", are a formula of single-seat, open cockpit, open-wheel, purpose-built race cars.
 They compete on a variety of circuits, including ovals, road courses, street circuits, and combined road courses.
-The most famous and most important event of the season is the Indianapolis 500, held at the Indianapolis Motor Speedway on Memorial Day weekend in late May.
-Over the decades, Indy cars have been generally similar to those in Formula One, though there are important differences.
+The most famous and most important event of the season is the Indianapolis 500, held at the Indianapolis Motor Speedway during Memorial Day weekend in late May.
+Over the decades, Indy Cars have been generally similar to those over in Formula One, though there are important differences.
 Though the IndyCar Series is American-based, international races have occasionally been held, in such places as Canada, Mexico, Brazil, Japan, and Australia, as well as Europe.

 This form of racing experienced considerable growth and popularity in the decades after World War II.
 The "Golden Era" of the front-engined roadsters was followed by a decade of innovation and transition in the 1960s.
 By the late-1960s and early-1970s, the cars had rapidly evolved to rear-engined, formula-style machines.
 Speeds climbed on the superspeedways to over 200 mph, while international participation also increased.
 The sport saw much success, exposure, and popularity particularly during the 1980s–1990s under the sanctioning of Championship Auto Racing Teams (CART).
 Organizational disputes in 1979 and 1996 split participants and the fanbase among two separate competing series.
 The sport was re-unified in 2008, and in late 2019, IndyCar and the Indianapolis Motor Speedway were bought by Roger Penske and Penske Entertainment.